Free Things to See and Do in Naples, Marco Island and the Everglades

 Walk or ride your bike to any one of the many free access points to Naples Beach throughout the downtown Naples area.
 If you go by car you must feed the parking meters.

-Visit the historic Naples Pier, open 24/7 for fishing, people watching and spectacular sunsets.
+Visit the historic Naples Pier, open 24/7 for fishing, people-watching and spectacular sunsets.
 A concession stand is available in case you'd like to purchase snacks, refreshments or bait, but there is no admission fee to the pier.

-Beautiful shells are yours for the taking along the public beaches of Naples and Marco Island.
+Beautiful shells are yours for the taking at the public beaches of Naples and Marco Island.
 Hitch a boat ride and find even more shells on nearby deserted barrier island beaches.
 Be sure to return all shells with live animals, as well as all live sand dollars, to the Gulf of Mexico.
 Taking of live shells is against the law.

 Naples has many free art shows, including the Art in the Park arts and crafts show that takes place the first Saturday of the month between November and April.
 There are many other art festivals in the downtown area, including the prestigious Naples National Art Festival that takes place every February.
-Check the events section at www.paradisecoast.com to browse listings for the many free festivals and events.
+Check the events section to browse listings for the many free festivals and events.

-There is plenty of live entertainment to be found while shopping and dining, whether in downtown Naples, along Fifth Avenue South or Third Street South or at Village on Venetian Bay in the Park Shore area of Naples.
+There is plenty of live entertainment to be found while shopping and dining, whether in downtown Naples, along Fifth Avenue South or Third Street South or at Village Shops on Venetian Bay in the Park Shore area of Naples.

 Explore the free art galleries at the von Liebig Art Center in downtown Naples and at the Marco Island Center for the Arts.
 Also at the von Liebig, an extensive arts library is available for browsing by the public.
 Members of the Naples Art Association enjoy free lending privileges.